Which VHF Marine Radio Channels To Use [& When?]

 If you have multiple radios on your vessel, you should have one constantly on channel 16 and the other on the working channel for your region or the type of operation/communication needed.

-Channel 09 can be used for a radio check, but it should be kept brief, followed protocol, and the line should be freed up once your check has been confirmed.
+Channel 09 can be used for a radio check, but it should be kept brief and follow protocol, and the line should be freed up once your check has been confirmed.

 For recreational activities (not in the USA), some countries do require you to have a license regardless of your activities.